echoreader/bytehuman.blog/posts/how-to-implement-human-centered-ai-ethics.md

 | **Model Development** | Can we explain the model's outputs?
 Is there a human review process? | Use Explainable AI (XAI) techniques and design for **Human-in-the-Loop**. |
 | **Deployment & Monitoring** | How do we monitor for drift and unintended consequences?
 How can users appeal? | Establish continuous monitoring dashboards and create clear user redress channels. |

+> Also check out [Core Principles of Academic Integrity](https://bytehuman.blog/core-principles-of-academic-integrity/) — an article that covers a similar topic and complements this one.

 ## Key Takeaways: Building a Future of Trust

 *   **Human-centered AI is a mindset,** not just a toolkit.
 It requires constantly asking, "How does this impact people?"